Imbolc/Candlemas February 1-2

-Imbolc, in the Celtic seasonal calendar marked the beginning of the lambing season and signaled the beginning of Spring and the stirrings of new life.
+Imbolc, in the Celtic seasonal calendar marks the beginning of the lambing season and signals the beginning of Spring and the stirrings of new life.
 It is Feile Brighde, the 'quickening of the year'.
-The original word Imbolg means 'in the belly', and therein you have the underlying energy.
+The original word Imbolg means 'in the belly'.
 All is pregnant and expectant - and only just visible if at all, like the gentle curve of a 'just-showing' pregnancy.
 It is the promise of renewal, of hidden potential, of earth awakening and life-force stirring.
 Here is hope.
 We welcome the growth of the returning light and witness Life's insatiable appetite for rebirth.

 Imbolc is traditionally the great festival and honouring of Brigid (Brighid, Bride, Brigit), so loved as a pagan Goddess that her worship was woven into the Christian church as St Bridget.
 She is a Goddess of healing, poetry and smithcraft.
 She is a Goddess of Fire, of the Sun and of the Hearth.
 She brings fertility to the land and its people and is closely connected to midwives and new-born babies.
 She is the Triple Goddess, but at Imbolc she is in her Maiden aspect.